penang travel guide

 Visiting Penang?
 Read this Penang travel guide and find out how to see it all in 3 days.
 From top tourist highlights to where to stay, this blog talks about it all.
 So let’s get started…

 Penang Island is one of those rare places in the world that I would like to revisit any day.
-There are beaches, laid-back towns, delicious street food, all with a beautiful mix of Malay, Indian and Chinese culture, and speaking of the tourist attractions in numbers, don’t even ask.
-I stayed in Georgetown during my one week in Penang (out of which I wrote this 3 day Penang Travel Guide) that happens to be a very small town in Penang but has more places to see than there are in Kuala Lumpur put together.
+There are beaches, laid-back towns, and delicious street food, all with a beautiful mix of Malay, Indian and Chinese culture.

-Georgetown is one of many small towns in Penang.
+Georgetown is one of the most visited neighborhoods in Penang.
 It is also a UNESCO heritage city.
-There are over 80 street art murals, over a dozen temples, a Clan Jetty area and everything else you can think of.
+There are over 80 street art murals, over a dozen temples, and a Clan Jetty area.
 And that’s just one area in Penang.
-So yea, one can stay in Penang for more than a month, and still not repeat the same spot they explored yesterday.
+So yeah, one can stay in Penang for more than a month, and still not repeat the same spot they explored yesterday.
 But if you’ve only 3 days to uncover Penang, and want to make the most of your visit follow this Penang travel guide.

 Penang Travel Guide